easegress-io/easegress/doc/faascontroller.md

   - [Demoing](#demoing)
   - [Reference](#reference)

 * A FaaSController is a business controller for handling Easegress and FaaS products integration purposes.
 It abstracts `FaasFunction`, `FaaSStore` and, `FaasProvider`.
-Currently, we only support `Knative` type FaaSProvider.
+Currently, we only support `Knative` type `FaaSProvider`.
 The `FaaSFunction` describes the name, image URL, the resource, and autoscaling type of this FaaS function instance.
 The `FaaSStore` is covered by Easegress' embed Etcd already.
 * FaaSController works closely with local `FaaSProvider`.
 Please make sure they are running in a communicable environment.
-Follow this [knative doc](https://knative.dev/docs/install/install-serving-with-yaml/) to install Knative[1]'s serving component in K8s.
-It's better to have Easegress run in the same vm-instances with K8s for saving communication costs.
+Follow this [knative doc](https://knative.dev/docs/install/install-serving-with-yaml/) to install `Knative`[1]'s serving component in K8s.
+It's better to have Easegress run in the same VM instances with K8s for saving communication costs.

 ## Prerequisites
 1. K8s cluster : **v1.18+**
-2. Knative Serving : **v0.23** (with kourier type of networklayer instead of Istio which is too complicated here)
+2. `Knative` Serving : **v0.23** (with kourier type of networklayer instead of Istio which is too complicated here)

 ## Configuration
 ### Controller spec
-* One FaaSController will manage on HTTP traffic gate and multiples pipeline automatically inside.
+* One FaaSController will manage one shared HTTP traffic gate and multiple pipelines according to the functions it has.
-* The `httpserver` section is the configuration for the shared HTTP traffic gate.
+* The `httpserver` section in spec is the configuration for the shared HTTP traffic gate.
-* The `Knative` section is for `Knative` type FaaSProvider.
-The `${knative_kourier_clusterIP}` can be get by using the command
+* The `Knative` section inf spec is for `Knative` type `FaaSProvider`.
+The `${knative_kourier_clusterIP}` value can be set by using the command

 ``` bash
 $ kubectl get svc -n kourier-system
 NAME               TYPE           CLUSTER-IP       EXTERNAL-IP   PORT(S)                      AGE
 kourier            LoadBalancer   10.109.159.129   <pending>     80:31731/TCP,443:30571/TCP   250dk
 ```

 The `CLUSTER-IP` valued with `10.109.159.129` is your kourier's K8s service's address.
-* **Note** using the `CLUSTER-IP` value above to replace the `{knative_kourier_clusterIP}` in the YAML below.
+* **Note:** Using the `CLUSTER-IP` value above to replace the `{knative_kourier_clusterIP}` in the YAML below.
-* The `hostSuffix` filed should be filled with value `example.com`[2] according to Knative serving's `Temporary DNS`.
+* The `hostSuffix` filed should be filled with value `example.com`[2] according to `Knative` serving's `Temporary DNS`.

 ```yaml
 name: faascontroller